 NOTE 1: As described in RFC 9330 [X1], RFC 9331 [X2] and RFC 9332 [X3], the purpose of ECN marking for L4S (Low Latency, Low Loss and Scalable Throughput) is to inform a recipient host at the earliest opportunity that an IP packet has experienced network congestion at some point in its routing path.
 It exposes congestion information by marking ECN bits in the IP header of the user IP packets between the UE and the Application Server.

-The Policy Template may include a QoS monitoring parameters to enable QoS monitoring in the 5G System (as described in clause 5.45 of TS 23.501 [2]) for measurement and reporting of QoS parameters when this Policy Template is instantiated.
+The Policy Template may include QoS monitoring parameters to enable QoS monitoring in the 5G System (as described in clause 5.45 of TS 23.501 [2]) for measurement and reporting of QoS parameters when this Policy Template is instantiated.
 The QoS monitoring parameters indicate the trigger for reporting (event or periodic), the target entity in the 5GMS network services to which reports are to be sent and, optionally, an indication that notifications are to be sent via the UPF.
+If the policy binding for the Policy Template(s) indicates the QoS parameters to be monitored (i.e. included in the Service Access Information), the 5GMS Client may select the set or subset of QoS parameters to be monitored and activate the QoS monitoring for them when it instantiates the Policy Template.

 3. The 5GMS Application Provider makes one or more Media Entry Point documents (e.g., DASH MPDs) available for use by the 5GMS Client.
 To take advantage of the dynamic policies feature, a Media Entry Point document includes one or more Service Descriptions, each identifying the streaming requirements of a presentation that correspond to a single Service Operation Point (e.g., SD, HD, UHD) and identified by means of an External reference.
 The same Service Description may be included in more than one Media Entry Point document in case a common Service Operation Point is applicable to multiple media presentations.